hazybluedot/manager_review/README.md

 specify the full path to the python executable when running it from the command line.

+#### Windows Users

+Things tend to go smoother if you are sure to install the 64bit version of Python.

 ### This program

 Download the zip archive by clicking the *Download ZIP* button to the